brexhq/prompt-engineering/README.md

 If your context grows too large for the model, the most common tactic is the truncate the context in a sliding window fashion.
 If you think of a prompt as `hidden initialization prompt + messages[]`, usually the hidden prompt will remain unaltered, and the `messages[]` array will take the last N messages.

+You may also see more clever tactics for prompt truncation – such as discarding only the user messages first, so that the bot's previous answers stay in the context for as long as possible, or asking an LLM to summarize the conversation and then replacing all of the messages with a single message containing that summary.
+There is no correct answer here and the solution will depend on your application.

 Importantly, when truncating the context, you must truncate aggressively enough to **allow room for the response as well**.
-GPT’s token limits include both the length of the input and the length of the output.
+OpenAI’s token limits include both the length of the input and the length of the output.
 If your input to GPT-3 is 4,090 tokens, it can only generate 6 tokens in response.

 > 🧙‍♂️ If you’d like to count the number of tokens before sending the raw text to the model, the specific tokenizer to use will depend on which model you are using.
 OpenAI has a library called [tiktoken](https://github.com/openai/tiktoken/blob/main/README.md) that you can use with their models – though there is an important caveat that their internal tokenizer may vary slightly in count, and they may append other metadata, so consider this an approximation.
 >